mesutpiskin/computer-vision-guide/README.en-US.md

 <p align="center">

- ★★ Projelere finansal destek olmak isterseniz <a href="https://www.patreon.com/mesutpiskin">Patreon</a> üzerinden bunu yapabilirsiniz.
-Destek olmayı düşünmüyorsanız bile göz atamınızdan memnun olurum. ★★
+ ★★ If you want to donate to projects, you can do this through <a href="https://www.patreon.com/mesutpiskin">Patreon</a> ★★

 </p>

 <p align="center">

- ★★★ Projeye destek olmak isterseniz; patreon destek kısmına göz atabilirsiniz.
-Talep veya öneriniz varsa iletişime geçmekten çekinmeyin. İletişime geçmek için <a href="https://gitter.im/opencv-turkish-tutorial">Gitter</a> veya <a href="https://github.com/mesutpiskin">buradaki</a> e-posta adresini kullanabilirsiniz.
-Teşekkürler! ★★★
+ ★★★ If you want to contribute the project; You can look at the contribute section.Feel free to contact us if you have a request or suggestion.
+To contact <a href="https://gitter.im/opencv-turkish-tutorial">Gitter</a> or <a href="mailto:mesutpiskin@outlook.com">email</a>.
+Much obliged! ★★★

 </p>

 ---